wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 .. warning::

   The switchboard configuration must be completed before using the switchboard.
+This includes :

+    * Device, User, Agent and Queues configuration (see above),
+    * Directory xlet configuration (see :ref:`directory-xlet`)

   If it's not the case, the user must disconnect his XiVO client and reconnect.